 Ah, WALL·E: The movie that made a cockroach cute—and had us all sobbing about a trash compactor.
-Join us as we travel to infinity and beyond (hey, it’s from another Pixar movie, but it works) with these 10 facts about WALL·E.
+Join us as we travel to infinity and beyond (hey, it’s from another Pixar movie, but it works) with these 10 facts about WALL·E on its 10th anniversary.

 1. WALL·E AND R2-D2 ARE PLAYED BY THE SAME ACTOR.